How to Get Scholarship to Study Abroad from Bangladesh

 Yes, you can.

-But undergraduate scholarships are often more competitive because universities assess you before you have a long academic or professional record.
-Your SSC and HSC results, English ability, extracurricular activities, essays, and subject choice matter a lot.
+But undergraduate scholarships are often more competitive because you may not yet have a long academic, work or research record.
+Your SSC and HSC results, English ability, activities, essays and subject choice matter a lot.

 Good routes after HSC include: